whoismarios/AngularReadCSV/README.md

 I also provided some fake data inside the 'Fake Data' folder.
 You can use of course your own .csv file

+You can still use the Application even when you stop the server.